ibrahimabdalrhman/nodejs-e-commerce/README.md

 # Node.js E-commerce
 This is a Node.js e-commerce web application built using Express.js, EJS, and Mongoose.
-It provides a platform for online stores to manage their operations, such as product listings, inventory management, order processing, and payment gateway integration.
+It provides a platform for online stores to manage their operations, such as product listings, order processing, and payment gateway integration.

 ## Features
 - User authentication and authorization